rimonim/embedplyr/README.md

 - `average_embedding()` calculates the (weighted) average of multiple embeddings
 - `reduce_dimensionality()` reduces the dimensionality of embeddings
+- `align_embeddings()` rotates the embeddings from one model so that they can be compared with those from another
 - `normalize()` and `normalize_rows()` normalize embeddings to the unit hypersphere
 - and more…